meadsteve/meadsteve.github.io/_posts/2020-11-22-advent-of-crystal.markdown

 ## Getting started
 The language install, following the docs, went fairly smoothly.
 I found a plugin for intelij so I'll be using this as my IDE as it's what I use for most things.
 I generally expect newer languages to ship with a testing tool.
 Crystal was no exception here.
-It comes with a tool called [spec][crystal-spec] that I got running without any real changes
+It comes with a tool called [spec][crystal-spec] that I got running without any real challenges.

 ## Extra static checking